NACLab/ngc-museum/README.md

-For official walkthroughs going over the model exhibits found in this repo, please visit the ngc-learn documentation page: https://ngc-learn.readthedocs.io/ (under the "Model Museum" side-bar).
+For official walkthroughs going over the model exhibits found in this repo, please visit the ngc-learn documentation page: https://ngc-learn.readthedocs.io/ (under the
+"<a href="https://ngc-learn.readthedocs.io/en/latest/museum/model_museum.html">Model Museum</a>"
+side-bar).
 For information, including anything related to usage instructions and details related to ngc-learn itself, please refer to the official ngc-learn <a href="https://github.com/NACLab/ngc-learn/">repo</a> (and its <a href="https://ngc-learn.readthedocs.io/">documentation</a>).